 About 30 residents took advantage of their last opportunity to voice their opinion on the two proposals for a downtown parking deck Thursday night.

-This was the third public meeting on phase one of a parking structure study done by Tim Haahs & Associates, an architecture and engineering firm that specializes in parking.
+This was the on phase one of a parking structure study done by Tim Haahs & Associates, an architecture and engineering firm that specializes in parking.

 “We decided to do a two-phase approach,” explained Township Committee member Robert Tillotson, who is on the commuter parking subcommittee.
 “Phase one was a much more detailed study, which included an environmental assessment on both lots.”
 Tillotson and Committee member Jim Suell presided over the hearing.